Navigating Eating Disorder Recovery in Neurodivergent Individuals

 3. Skill Building.
 Teaching coping skills and strategies to manage impulsivity, regulate emotions, and navigate social situations related to food and eating.

 4. Holistic Support.
-Integrating interventions that address the interconnectedness of mental, emotional, and sensory well-being.
-Such as mindfulness practices, sensory integration therapy, sensory resourcing tools, and social skills training.
+Integrating interventions that address the interconnectedness of mental, emotional, and sensory well-being such as mindfulness practices, sensory integration therapy, sensory resourcing tools, and social skills training.

 5. Collaborative Care.
 Involving multidisciplinary professionals, including eating disorder therapists, dietitians, occupational therapists, and psychiatrists, to provide comprehensive and coordinated care.